โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Italian Pointing Dog It must be athletic and powerful in its appearance, more like a cross between a German Shorthaired Pointer and a hound, but in matters, differs much from the race mentioned.

 It has hanging upper lips and long ears that create a serious expression.
-His body should be “almost square”, which means that its height to the cross should be almost the same as the length of his body.
+Your body should be "almost square", which means that its height to the cross should be almost the same as the length of his body.
 But, it shouldn't actually be square as this would lose much of its powerful grace.
 The tail can be can be cut, Although this is controversial in Italy.

 The fur is short, dense and glossy.
 The texture must be pretty hard, Although somewhat softer in the head, the neck, the ears, legs and feet.
 Moulting occurs twice a year, and brushing helps in the Elimination of dead hairs layer.